juan131/k8s-gitops-template/docs/tutorials/initial-setup.md

   --iam-account github-workflows-sa@$GCP_PROJECT.iam.gserviceaccount.com
 ```

-- Finally, follow the steps described in [this guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to create a encrypted secrets in your repository named `GCP_PROJECT` & `GKE_SA_KEY` with the values of your GCP project & the Service Account key you just created, respectively.
+- Finally, follow the steps described in [this guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to create a encrypted secret in your repository named `GKE_SA_KEY` with the values of the Service Account key you just created.

 ## Install Sealed Secrets & ArgoCD in the staging cluster